ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 The default is `Yes` but we'll choose `No` here to speed up things, assuming the node is already whitelisted.

 There are now two choices possible: Automatic and Manual configuration.
-As mentioned earlier, "Automatic" will attempt at editing a config file, while "Manual" will just print the required config to the screen.
+As mentioned earlier, "Automatic" will attempt at editing a config file and setting up your plugin directory, while "Manual" will just print the required config to the screen.
 Let's see what "Automatic" does:

 ```bash
 ✔ Automatic